Fascinating Side-Effects

 ✅ Russian banks made a record profit[+] in 2023 despite the war and all the draconian sanctions against Russia!
 Russia banks’ profits rose in 2023 not just a little but 16 times compared to 2022 when the profits also rose 90% compared to 2021!
 2023 boom was driven by demand for discount mortgages[+] and loans to finance large business acquisitions[+].
 Russian businesses have been buying up assets from international firms that left the market.
 As it turns out, this is what happens when a country leaves the Western financial system and is able to function optimally.
 The benefits of national sovereignty.
 The right to freely develop own economy and markets independent of foreign control or interference.

 ✅ Russian energy giant Gazprom made a record profit[+] in 2024 with a net profit of ₽1.22 trillion ($14.8B).
 It’s the sixth-largest ruble profit in 25 years, driven by rising gas exports to China and favorable currency effects.
+The Iran-Israel/US war in June 2025 has increased China's interest in building Russia's Power of Siberia 2 gas pipeline, as Beijing is unsure about the reliability of gas and oil supplies from the Middle East and is considering alternative options, The Wall Street Journal reported[+], citing sources close to the decision-making process in the Chinese government.

-✅ Russian oligarchs made a record profit[+] in 2023 despite the war and all the draconian sanctions against them (by mid-March 2025, 28.595[+] sanctions against Russian individuals and legal entities)!
+✅ Russian oligarchs made a record profit[+] in 2023 despite the war and all the draconian sanctions against them (by mid-March 2025, 28.595[+] sanctions against Russian individuals and legal entities, by mid-July 2025, 30.159[+])!

 The collective net worth of Russia’s richest persons has soared by $72 billion to $577 billion in 2023, despite unprecedented sanctions pressure, according to Forbes annual World’s Billionaires List[+].
 Vagit Alekperov, former president of Russian oil giant Lukoil, leads the ranking as the richest Russian businessman – despite him being sanctioned by the West, his fortune has risen from $20,5 billion to $28,6 billion.
 Second-placed Leonid Mikhelson, a co-owner of Russia’s second-largest natural gas producer Novatek, had his wealth increasing by $5.8 billion to $27.4 billion.
 The number of Russian billionaires rose by 15 over the past year to 125 – Forbes says.

-In 2024, Moscow ranked[+][+] second in the world in terms of the number of billionaire residents.
+In 2024, Moscow was ranked[+][+] second in the world in terms of the number of billionaire residents.
 There are 74 billionaires in the capital – 12 more than in 2023.
 The first position was taken by New York with 110 billionaires – 9 more than in 2023.

 ✅ Russia became the first in the world wheat exporter and world’s fourth largest agricultural exporter.
 Revenue from such exports on the global market amounted to $43,5 billion.
 This is the first time in the Russia’s history that the agricultural sector has achieved such results.
 Russian food exports have been growing at a rapid pace.

-✅ The BRICS+ growth and expansion[+] – the economic alliance of Brazil, Russia, India, China, South Africa has grown greatly during the war doubling from 5 to 10 members in short time.
-Egypt, Ethiopia, Iran, and United Arab Emirates joined in January 2024 and Indonesia in January 2025.
+✅ The BRICS+ growth and expansion[+] – the economic alliance of Brazil, Russia, India, China, South Africa, which aims to rival G7 countering Western hegemony, has grown greatly during the war doubling from 5 to 11 members plus additional 10 partners in short time.
+As of July 2025, BRICS+ has 11 member countries (Brazil, Russia, India, China, South Africa, Saudi Arabia, Egypt, United Arab Emirates, Ethiopia, Iran, and Indonesia) and 10 partner countries (Belarus, Bolivia, Kazakhstan, Cuba, Malaysia, Nigeria, Thailand, Uganda, Uzbekistan, and Vietnam).
+Egypt, Ethiopia, Iran, and United Arab Emirates joined as full members in January 2024 and Indonesia in January 2025.
 There are many other applicants[+][+] and many more expressed an interest in joining.
-As of January 2025[+], BRICS+ has 10 members and 9 partners, which make up 54.6% of the world population and 42.2% of global GDP (PPP).
-As of November 2024[+], BRICS countries collectively account for approximately 35% of the world's GDP in terms of purchasing power parity (PPP), compared to the G7's 30%.
+BRICS emphasizes emerging economies and Global South cooperation, while the G7 (Canada, France, Germany, Italy, Japan, United Kingdom, United States) centers on once advanced industrialized NATO nations and their major ally/colony Japan[»].
+As of July 2025[»], BRICS+ is accounting for one-third of global landmass, nearly half the world’s population, and 40% of the global economy with its combined PPP GDP then exceeded $77 trillion, with partners GDP is $93 trillion[+].
+G7, on the other hand, represents only 10% of the world population.
+And if we count the 10 BRICS partners, that would total 54,6%[+] of world population.
+BRICS represents about five times the world population share of the G7, underscoring its role in amplifying voices from developing regions.
+In November 2024[+], BRICS+ countries collectively accounted for approximately 35% (or with partners, 41%[+]) of the world's GDP PPP, toppling the G7's 30%.
+The G7 had 1,9% growth in 2024 while BRICS had 4,9%.
 Between 2000 and 2023, BRICS+ expanded its share of global merchandise exports from 10.7% to 23.3%.
-There is no official BRICS currency or banknote just yet but a symbolic BRICS banknote[»][ꚛ] unveiled at 2025 SPIEF.
-Meanwhile, the UK has notes[ꚛ] with the face of a man who said he wishes he was a tampon[+][+].
+There is no official BRICS currency or banknote just yet but a symbolic BRICS+ banknote[»][ꚛ] unveiled at 2025 SPIEF.
+Meanwhile, the UK has notes[ꚛ] with the face of a man who said he wishes he was a tampon[+][+]😊.

 Putin and Russia unintentionally succeeded in that which Libya's President Gaddafi and Iraq's President Saddam Hussein didn't and were killed for[»][+] in 2011 and 2006 (as exposed by Wikileaks’ Hillary Clinton's emails[+][+][+]) – setting a trend of countries reducing reliance on the US dollar as a reserve currency, or medium of exchange, which reduces the sway that the dollar holds over the global economy.
 This is why the US wants to oust Putin so badly and try to vilify him so hysterically.
 When the dollar loses its status at the top of the currency heap, the effects on the US economy would likely be dramatic.
 Borrowing costs in the US might move higher, making it more difficult to gain access to capital and more expensive to do business in the country.
 In a situation where the dollar is no longer king, the US stock market may also experience a drain in value.
 Perhaps more significantly, the US has long depended on the dollar’s role as a reserve currency to support running large deficits on government spending and international trade, so, with de-dollarization, the US loses this flexibility.
 De-dollarization will help level the playing field for economies outside the US, in particular Russia, China, and India.
 The US has misused the dominance of the dollar as a tool to promote and enforce its economic interests around the world, subjugating or overpowering other countries, which will no longer be possible.
-US Treasury Secretary[+] counts on that the global economy lacks viable alternatives to the financial architecture centered around the dollar, euro, and yen whereby, as usual by overconfident hegemons, underestimating the rivals such as BRICS+ creating[+] a new reserve currency to compete with the US dollar and a blockchain-based payment system.
+US Treasury Secretary[+] counts on that the global economy lacks viable alternatives to the financial architecture centered around the dollar, euro, and yen whereby, as usual by overconfident hegemons, underestimating the rivals such as BRICS+ creating[+] a new reserve currency to compete with the US $ and a blockchain-based payment system.

 The US dollar began to displace the pound sterling as international reserve currency from the 1920s since it emerged from the WWI and WWII relatively unscathed and since the US was a significant recipient of wartime gold inflows.
 The Bretton Woods Agreement of 1944 established the post-war international monetary system, with the US dollar ascending to become the world's primary reserve currency for international trade.